sebsoft/motrack/Readme.md

 based on the work of Claude Pageau   https://github.com/pageauc/MoTrack-Picam2-Demo

 Configured and tested for rpi 3 using v3 camera.
 Some specific constants in the code to filter out objects which are not on the road.
 Currently only R2L movements are recordes and processed.

+Use python motrack.py to start the object tracking
+Use python webservernf to start the frameless browserinterace using the css to view images of tracked objects Use python webserver to start a frame based browserinterace to view images of tracked objects